Richard A. Chaifetz School of Business

 Description

 Instruction at the Chaifetz School of Business is rooted in three fundamental principles.
-First, the school supports the development of its students through disciplines that cultivate critical and analytical thinking, leadership, and written and oral communication skills.
-Second, the school encourages the development of intellectual, moral and social habits, which distinguish its graduates as ethical leaders in their chosen fields of business and their communities.
-Third, it guides its students to discern their career paths and provides students and alumni with dedicated and comprehensive support in pursuing their professional objectives.
+First, the school promotes the curricular development of its students through disciplines that cultivate critical and analytical thinking, leadership, and written and oral communication skills.
+Second, students are encouraged to develop strong intellectual, moral and social habits, distinguishing them as ethical leaders in their chosen fields of business and their communities upon graduation.
+Third, students are guided and supported in discerning their career paths and provided dedicated and comprehensive support in pursuing their professional objectives throughout their lifetime.

-The Chaifetz School also offers nationally ranked graduate business programs to support professionals in developing the skills necessary to accelerate their careers.
-Graduate students can choose from five post-baccalaureate certificates, part-time and full-time MBA programs, four specialized master’s programs, five dual degree programs, and a doctoral program in marketing and international business.
+The Chaifetz School of Business also offers nationally ranked graduate business programs to support professionals in developing the skills necessary to accelerate their careers.
+Graduate students can choose from 13 post-baccalaureate certificates, part-time and full-time MBA programs, four specialized master’s programs, five dual-degree programs, and a doctoral program in marketing and international business.

 Accreditation